PradeepKumarRajamanickam/kurinji/README.md

 ## Planned
 Joystick Mapping
 > Depends on bevy input support for joystick

-RON based binding config file
->Allow bindings to be loaded from a ron string/file

 Context based binding switch
 >Allow multiple binding sets to be defined in the ron config.
 That can be swapped out based on the context, eg.